ChrisGuzak/IdlPlayground/WorkInIsolationScript.md

 Work in isolation is a technique I use to

-keep coding environments near by so I can

-quickly produce example code for my communities and team mates.
+quickly produce example code for my team mates.

+I keep my coding environment near by so I can create proof of concept code snippets, using a specific technique, library function or api.

+being able to produce code that "compiles" and even "run" is often key to helping someone make progress on their work.

+This approach helps avoid suggesting solutions that are not workable or that mis-understand the problem.

+### Flow

-this technique also produces the ideal environment for writing new code.
+The isolated environment is ideal for writing new code.

-inner loop times in a few seconds and the comforts of test driven development
+The inner loop times are seconds and

+the approach creates the comfort of test driven development

+the ability to execute coding workflows freely

+write code, run tests, and repeat that loop to make steady progress through the problem that you are solving.

+and the comforting wall of green.

+commit and push to share the examples with others.

 ## Setup